conversationai/perspectiveapi/1-get-started/README.md

 1. Click **Create** again.
 The project is now included in the "Project" drop-down.

+1. After you have created a project, please fill out [our form to request access to the API](https://forms.gle/Pdj5KitPgoYHV9do7).
+After it is submitted, you will receive an email confirmation and be able to enable the API.

 ## Enable the API

 1. Enable the API via command line or the web UI.